maarten-pennings/6502/1clock/README.md

 > **Terminology**
 > An oscillator is a circuit whose output oscilates.
 Oscillators have three pins VCC, GND, OUT.
 > The circuit is usually a feedback loop around a "frequency determining element" or resonator.
-> This element can be a (quartz) crystal, which is accurate and relatively temperature independent.
+> The resonator can be a (quartz) crystal, which is accurate and relatively temperature independent.
-> The resonator can also be a ceramic elements rather than quartz; cheaper but less stable.
+> The resonator can also be a ceramic element rather than quartz; cheaper but less stable.
 > Resonators have two wires.

 ## 1.1.
 Clock - crystal
-We can build our own oscillator using a crystal.
+We can build our own oscillator using a crystal as resonator.

 ![Crystal](crystal.jpg)